Canada's Bombardier faces UK bribery probe over plane sales

 It sold six CRJ1000 regional jets to Garuda in 2012 and simultaneously leased a number of similar jets.
 Garuda now has 18 of the jets in its fleet, according to its website.

-An Indonesian court in May handed Emirsyah Satar, Garuda chief executive from 2005 to 2014, an eight-year jail sentence for bribery and money-laundering related to procurement of planes and engines from Airbus AIR.PA and Rolls-Royce RR.L.
+An Indonesian court in May handed Emirsyah Satar, Garuda chief executive from 2005 to 2014, an eight-year jail sentence for bribery and money-laundering related to procurement of planes and engines from Airbus and Rolls-Royce.

-In 2017, Rolls-Royce agreed to pay more than $800 million to defer charges after an investigation by the SFO and U.S. Justice Department into alleged bribery of officials in six countries.
+In 2017, Rolls-Royce agreed to pay more than $800 million (£608 million) to defer charges after an investigation by the SFO and U.S. Justice Department into alleged bribery of officials in six countries.

 Airbus in February agreed to pay a record $4 billion in fines after reaching a plea bargain with prosecutors in Britain, France and United States over alleged bribery and corruption stretching back at least 15 years.